The importance of aligning Business and User requirements

 - Michael Cathie

-You have walked into your first project meeting with the buzz and excitement of a new project kick off with your internal project team, executive stakeholders and vendor.
+You have walked into your first project meeting with the buzz and excitement of a new project kick-off with your internal project team, executive stakeholders and vendor.

 You start to run through the project with all ears and attention on you.
 This is the start of a great project and an exciting outcome.
-Fast-forward to your User Acceptance Testing (UAT) phase and none of the functions meet the requirements.
+Fast-forward to your User Acceptance Testing (UAT) phase and none of the functions meets the requirements.
 Late stakeholder engagement adds input that you wish you had earlier.
-Someone pops into the meeting momentarily to state that they don’t like the colour purple and it should be red.
+Someone pops in to the meeting momentarily to state that they don’t like the colour purple and it should be red.
 Someone else likes the term disruption and wants it to be incorporated somehow.
 It is at this point that you get a sense of losing the project and losing your mind.

 Over the years we have had the pleasure of working with some great folks in great businesses.
-One thing that became evident to us in a full services project (engagement, UX, design, development) was how each area of specialty consumed and interpreted information differently – i.e.: left and right brain thinkers or executive versus marketing versus business analysts versus designers versus developers and so on.
+One thing that became evident to us in a full-services project (engagement, UX, design, development) was how each area of specialty consumed and interpreted information differently – i.e.: left and right brain thinkers or executive versus marketing versus business analysts versus designers versus developers and so on.

 After reviewing past projects, where we could improve and how we could better manage our own and client expectations, we found one key factor to be a contributor to a successful and a non-successful outcome – interpretation and continuity of information.